scottdotau/rtx/README.md

 ```

 Then when inside of `~/src/myproj/backend`, `node` will be `18`, `python` will be `3.10`, and `ruby`
 will be `3.1`.
-You can check the active versions with `rtx ls --current`.
+You can check the active versions with `jkl ls --current`.

-You can also have environment specific config files like `.rtx.production.toml`, see
+You can also have environment specific config files like `.jkl.production.toml`, see
 [Config Environments](#experimental-config-environments) for more details.

 #### `[env]` - Arbitrary Environment Variables

-The `[env]` section of .rtx.toml allows setting arbitrary environment variables.
+The `[env]` section of .jkl.toml allows setting arbitrary environment variables.
 These can be simple key/value entries like this:

 ```toml